 - The redirect user will have all their account challenge attributes set:

 - Configured security questions

 This enables the original login user to satisfy the MFA requirement through answering the redirect user's MFA challenge(s).

 The MFA redirect process acts as if the redirect user was directly logging in.
 The redirect user just facilitates the act of MFA, which causes any actions available during the login process (password reset, forgot password, account unlock, etc.) to apply to the redirect user's account, even though the original login user is the one using the login.

 However, once the login is complete, the login identity will be granted to the original login user.

 - The original login user configures their account to have MFA redirected through the redirect user.

 - The MFA is set up to use a phone number for authentication.

-Since the original login user is configured for MFA redirection, the original login user can send the MFA challenge to a redirect user that does have a phone number, and therefore can satisfy the phone MFA mechanism required to login.
+Since the original login user is configured for MFA redirection, the original login user can request the redirect user's phone number MFA challenge, in order to satisfy the phone MFA challenge required to login.

 The policy and authentication rules for the original login user still apply whether redirection is used or not.
 The specified MFA redirect user will be used to determine which MFA mechanisms are able to be satisfied, as well as perform MFA.